NiesHW/SECB3203_P4B/Group_Project/Group_2/Progress 3/README.md

 The observations from the pairplot are as follows:

--> Age vs. trtbps: There is a weak positive correlation, suggesting that as age increases, resting blood pressure tends to slightly increase as well.
+-> Age vs. trtbps: There is a weak positive correlation, suggesting that as age increases, resting blood pressure tends to slightly increase as well. <br>
--> Age vs. thalachh: There is a weak negative correlation, indicating that as age increases, maximum heart rate tends to slightly decrease.
+-> Age vs. thalachh: There is a weak negative correlation, indicating that as age increases, maximum heart rate tends to slightly decrease. <br>
--> trtbps vs. thalachh: There is a weak negative correlation, suggesting that individuals with higher resting blood pressure tend to have lower maximum heart rates.
+-> trtbps vs. thalachh: There is a weak negative correlation, suggesting that individuals with higher resting blood pressure tend to have lower maximum heart rates. <br>
--> thalachh vs. oldpeak: There is a weak positive correlation, indicating that individuals with higher maximum heart rates tend to have slightly higher ST segment depression.
+-> thalachh vs. oldpeak: There is a weak positive correlation, indicating that individuals with higher maximum heart rates tend to have slightly higher ST segment depression.  <br>
 -> chol vs. oldpeak: There is a weak positive correlation, suggesting that individuals with higher cholesterol tend to have slightly higher ST segment depression.

 <b>Pearson Correlation</b>